orghale/ValueBlue.Web/README.md

 Log files can be found in \Logs in the root directory of the application.
 Directory may be change by editing the nlog.config file

+Unit Test was not implemented due to time constraint
 ============================================================================